 - Trial balance is recorded every month, quarter, half-yearly, and annually.
-The balance sheet, on the other hand, is prepared at the end of every financial year.
+On the other hand, the balance sheet is prepared at the end of every financial year.

 Trial Balance vs. Balance Sheet (Comparison Table)

-Here is a quick comparison chartComparison ChartA comparison chart represents various informational values linked to the same categories (for example, region-wise sales, city-wise sales), depicting a complete comparison between them and helps in decision-making process. highlighting the differences between the Trial Balance vs. Balance Sheet.
+Here is a quick comparison chartComparison ChartA comparison chart represents various informational values linked to the same categories (for example, region-wise sales, city-wise sales), depicting a complete comparison between them and helps in decision-making process. highlighting the Trial Balance vs. Balance Sheet differences.

-There are significant differences between the trial balance vs. balance sheet.
-But trial balance and balance sheet are always connected to each other.
-Even if the trial balance is prepared just for internal use and to see whether the transactions are accurately recorded or not, without trial balance, balance sheet couldn’t be recorded properly.
+There are significant differences between the trial balance vs. the balance sheet.
+But trial balance and balance sheet are always connected.
+So even if the trial balance is prepared just for internal use and to see whether the transactions are accurately recorded, the balance sheet couldn’t be recorded properly without a trial balance.

-It’s all about understanding the fundamentals and applying them whenever they’re required.
+It’s all about understanding the fundamentals and applying them whenever required.

 Trial Balance vs. Balance Sheet Video

 This has been a guide to Trial Balance vs. Balance Sheet.
-Here we discuss the top difference between trial balance and balance sheet along with infographics and comparison table.
+Here we discuss the top difference between trial balance and balance sheet, infographics, and a comparison table.
 You may also have a look at the following articles –